 "While your choice to wear just a T-shirt and stretch pants, especially as a first-time rider, makes me a little concerned, it's still your choice.

-"While not very popular with the `Harley crowd,' several companies offer mesh jackets that have armor
+"While not very popular with the `Harley crowd,' several companies offer mesh jackets that have armor in them and they are free flowing.

 "Something to think about for that next ride.
 While chicks may dig scars, road rash is not at all attractive and also, from what I am told, it's quite painful."